-- (a) An exploratory committee is a person who receives contributions held to be transferred later to a single candidate.
-It shall not include an organized political party as defined in Ark.
-Code Ann. § 7-1-101 or the candidate's own campaign committee.62 - (b) Exploratory committees must register within fifteen (15) days after receiving contributions during a calendar year which, in the aggregate, exceed \$500.
+- An exploratory committee is a person who receives contributions held to be transferred later to a single candidate.
+It shall not include: (1) a political party that meets the definition of a political party under Ark.
+Code Ann. § 7-1-101 or the requirements of Ark.
+Code Ann. § 7-7-205; or (2) the candidate's own campaign committee.65 - (b) Exploratory committees must register within fifteen (15) days after receiving contributions during a calendar year which, in the aggregate, exceed \$500.
 The committee must also disclose the name, address and telephone numbers of the committee and its officers as well as the name of the person who, upon becoming a candidate, is intended to receive the contributions received by the committee.
-The place of filing for an exploratory committee for a state or district office shall be the Secretary of State's office, and the place of filing for an exploratory committee for a county, municipal, township, or school district office shall be the county clerk's office.63 - (c) Within thirty (30) days of the end of each month, an exploratory committee shall file a report indicating the total amount of contributions received during the filing period and/or the previous month and disclose the names and addresses of persons contributing in excess of \$50, along with the contributor's principal place of business, employer, occupation, and the amount contributed, and the total amount of expenditures made and, for each single expenditure which exceeds one hundred dollars (\$100), an itemization including the amount of the expenditure, the name and address of the person to whom the expenditure was made, and the date the expenditure was made.64 The first report shall be filed for the month in which the committee files its registration.
-A final report shall be filed within thirty (30) days after the end of the month in which the committee either transfers the contributions received to the candidate or no longer intends to accept contributions on behalf of the candidate.65
+The place of filing for an exploratory committee for a state or district office shall be the Secretary of State's office, and the place of filing for an exploratory committee for a county, municipal, township, or school district office shall be the county clerk's office.66 - (c) Within thirty (30) days of the end of each month, an exploratory committee shall file a report indicating the total amount of contributions received during the filing period and/or the previous month and disclose the names and addresses of persons contributing in excess of \$50, along with the contributor's principal place of business, employer, occupation, and the amount contributed, and the total amount of expenditures made and, for each single expenditure which exceeds one hundred dollars (\$100), an itemization including the amount of the expenditure, the name and address of the person to whom the expenditure was made, and the date the expenditure was made.
+The first report shall be filed for the month in which the committee files its registration.
+A final report shall be filed within thirty (30) days after the end of the month in which the committee either transfers the contributions received to the candidate or no longer intends to accept contributions on behalf of the candidate.68

-63 Ark.
+66 Ark.
 Code Ann. § 7-6-216 (a) and (b).

-64 Ark.
+67 Ark.
 Code Ann. § 7-6-207 (b)(1)(B) requires itemization of all contributions to campaign committees in excess of \$50.00.
 See Arkansas Ethics Commission Opinion No. 97-EC-007.